Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 - serviceinsight/managing-errors-and-retries
 ---

 When an NServiceBus endpoint fails to process a message, it performs a set of configurable attempts to recover from this failure.
-These attempts are referred to as First Level Retries (FLR) and Second Level Retries (SLR) and in many cases allow the endpoint to overcome intermittent communication failures.
-For more details see [Second Level Retries](/nservicebus/errors/automatic-retries.md).
+These attempts are referred to as "immediate retries" and "delayed retries" and in many cases allow the endpoint to overcome intermittent communication failures.
+For more details see [recoverability](/nservicebus/recoverability/).

 If the FLR and SLR processing attempts also fail, the endpoint forwards the failed message to the central error queue defined for all endpoints in the system.
 (See [Auditing with NServiceBus](/nservicebus/operations/auditing.md).)